SelfDotUser/Ruby.py/README.md

 user = Ruby.User("some_user_id", "123456")

 # Getting weight data.
 See below to learn how to use it.
+# If no month is specified, "-" (current month) will be used.
 data = user.get_weight("2021-12")
 ```